 Most lending and real estate professionals recommend NOT to:

 The lender and I are working together to get you into your new home.
 It's understandable to be excited and feel you need to be getting ready for the move.

-Planning is fine but don't do anything that would affect your credit or income while you're waiting to sign the final papers at settlement.
+Planning is fine but doesn't do anything that would affect your credit or income while you're waiting to sign the final papers at settlement.

 Rising Rates Affect the Cost Too

 Mortgage rates have risen 0.5% in 2018 on 30-year and 15-year fixed rate mortgages and experts expect them to continue to increase.
 Buyers paying attention to the market understand the relationship that inventory has on pricing; when the supply is low, the price usually goes up.
 Rising interest rates can affect the cost of homes also.